The SpongeBob Movie: Sponge on the Run: Plot

 In Bikini Bottom, Plankton works on a new plan to steal the Krabby Patty formula while Karen argues that SpongeBob is actually responsible for all his previous failures and not Mr. Krabs.
 Meanwhile, in Atlantic City, selfish ruler King Poseidon uses up all the slime from his latest sea snail, which is necessary to maintain his appearance.
 Poseidon decrees the obtaining of a new snail, and Plankton kidnaps SpongeBob's pet snail Gary so that SpongeBob will no longer interfere with his plans.
 The next morning, SpongeBob learns from Patrick that Gary was taken to Atlantic City.
 As part of his plan, Plankton offers Otto, a robot built by Sandy, to take them to the city, hoping they never return.
 Without SpongeBob cooking Krabby Patties, the Krusty Krab's enraged customers trash the restaurant despite Mr. Krabs and Squidward's efforts to stop them.

 Otto drives SpongeBob and Patrick to an old Western town where they meet a tumbleweed spirit named Sage.
 He reveals to SpongeBob and Patrick that they are dreaming, and must overcome a special mission to continue their search, giving them a "Challenge Coin" to grant them bravery.
 They enter a tavern haunted by ghostly zombie pirates and decide to free their souls from the evil spirit "El Diablo".
 Diablo traps the duo, but is accidentally disintegrated by them, freeing the pirates' souls as SpongeBob and Patrick are woken up by Otto.

 Now accompanied by Sage, SpongeBob discovers that Poseidon will enslave him with the rest of his previous snails when Gary's slime runs out.
 Arriving at Atlantic City, Sage warns the pair not to be distracted by the city's attractions, but they ignore his warnings.
-After a fun-filled night, SpongeBob and Patrick discover that they have lost the "Challenge Coin" that allowed them to be brave, but they nonetheless enter Poseidon's palace.
+After a fun-filled night, SpongeBob and Patrick wake up in front of Poseidon's palace and enter it.
 Both are arrested and imprisoned in the dungeon when they try to take Gary.